A note on the Cops & Robber game on graphs embedded in non-orientable surfaces: Proof

-This is the easy one, using the following well-known fact.
 For a graph $G$, let $\gamma(G)$ denote the smallest integer $g$ such that $G$ can be embedded in an orientable surface of genus $g$; similarly define $\tilde\gamma(G)$ as the smallest integer $g$ such that $G$ can be embedded in an non-orientable surface of genus $g$.

-\begin{lemma}[Folklore] For any graph $G$ we have $\tilde\gamma(G) \le 2\gamma(G) +1$. \end{lemma} \begin{proof} For $g:=\gamma(G)$, suppose that $G$ is embedded in the surface $X$ with word $x_1y_1x_2^{-1}y_2^{-1}\dots x_g y_g x_g^{-1}y_g^{-1}$.
-W.l.o.g, we can assume that the point of $X$ which is the image of all the vertices of the polygonal disc is used in the drawing of the graph.
-Hence, we can add a ``crosscap'', i.e., two edges in positive orientation, both with label $a$, and embedd the graph on the new surface $X^+$.
-The standard arguments used in the classification of combinatorial surfaces now yield that $X^+$ is a non-orientable surface of genus $2g+1$. \end{proof}
+For the proof of Theorem 1, we use the following well-known fact.
+Its proof can be found in~\cite{mohar}.